Eligibility for the Sociology Honors Program requires completion of:

 - at least four of the five sociology core curriculum courses

-- At least two 300-level courses in sociology by the end of the junior year.
+- and at least two 300 level elective courses in sociology by the end of the junior year

 AKD Honor Society

 AKD (Alpha Kappa Delta) Honor Society is an open, democratic, international society of scholars dedicated to the ideal of Athropon Katamanthanein Diakonesein or “to investigate humanity for the purpose of service.”
 AKD seeks to acknowledge and promote excellence in scholarship in the study of sociology, the research of social problems, and such other social and intellectual activities as will lead to improvement of the human condition.

 Election to Alpha Kappa Delta is without regard to race, creed, or national origin.
 To be eligible for membership, majors must have:

 - At least junior year standing

 - An overall GPA of at least 3.0